Orders of magnitude (time)

 An order of magnitude of time is usually a decimal prefix or decimal order-of-magnitude quantity together with a base unit of time, like a microsecond or a million years.
-In some cases, the order of magnitude may be implied (usually 1), like a "second" or "year".
-In other cases, the quantity name implies the base unit, like "century".
+In some cases, the order of magnitude may be implied (usually 1), like a "second" or "year."
+In other cases, the quantity name implies the base unit, like "century."
 In most cases, the base unit is seconds or years.

 Prefixes are not usually used with a base unit of years.
-Therefore, it is said "a million years" instead of "a mega year".
+Therefore, it is said "a million years" instead of "a megayear."
 Clock time and calendar time have duodecimal or sexagesimal orders of magnitude rather than decimal, e.g., a year is 12 months, and a minute is 60 seconds.

-The smallest meaningful increment of time is the Planck time―the time light takes to traverse the Planck distance, many decimal orders of magnitude smaller than a second.
+The smallest meaningful increment of time is the Planck time ― the time light takes to traverse the Planck distance, many decimal orders of magnitude smaller than a second.